marnelfr/noteKeeper/README.md

 - getIntExtra
 - getStringExtra

+**Extras that are value-types require a second argument that provides a default value**

 Intent can travel outside of our process (application) and out to an activity in a different process.
 That the reason why intents must be cross-process friendly.
 That why we have limited allowable extras which are:
 - Primitive types and String